ukrishnas/LPSharp/CLP/README.md

   the solver.
 - [Clp](https://github.com/coin-or/Clp.git) for the solver.

-The submodules have been simplified in the following ways.
+The submodules have been modified in the following ways.

 __What has been retained?__

 - __BuildTools__ header files.
 This contains #defines for MSVC tool chain.
 - __CoinUtils__ source code and tests.
 CoinUtils library contains a number of common utility classes used by all COIN code including Clp.
-- __LibClp__ source code and examples.
+- __LibClp__ source code and examples is the LP solver.
 - __Clp__ standalone executable source code.
 This is an easy way to test Clp solver, e.g. `clp.exe <mps file> --either`.
 If invoked without arguments, it presents a simple but cryptic command line interface.